the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - Resource Management Servers have a harsher limit (2 vs. base scenario's 5, but all Monopoly policy buildings have this limit now) and no longer boost city growth or provide Slaves, but to compensate, they give +10% Water to the two cities that can own one.

 #### Children of Rust
+- They no longer start with Redomestication, and the Faith bonus only applies with *unimproved* Ruins tiles.
-- The Longhouse wonder is replaced with First Kiva, which retains the Longhouse's effects and also buffs the wonder by adding +40 extra City HP (at the cost of losing the measly +1 to City Strength) and a bonus Pantheon belief upon founding their religion.
-However, it does not generate any Faith on its own until a Pantheon has been founded.
+- The Longhouse wonder is replaced with First Kiva, which adds +40 more City HP (at the cost of losing the measly +1 to City Strength) and a bonus Pantheon belief upon founding their religion.
+However, it does not generate any Faith on its own until a Pantheon has been founded, and it gives their new Food Store replacement instead of a Salvage Yard.
+- Salvage Yards no longer add Production to Scrap resources; they regain the normal Forge's Production bonus towards Land units.
+- Communes are no longer available at the start of the game and no longer reduce tile cost purchase or have any base yields without access to Power.
+Also, they cost 120 Production (up from 40).
+However, they add +2 Food with access to Power.
 - Bike Paths are now standalone buildings boosting Culture instead of improved Transport Networks: they add +1 Culture to Road and Railroad tiles within 2 tiles of the city center.
 They are available much earlier, at Railroads.
 - Citizens' Assembly now increases Production instead of Science.
+- Defense Committee only adds a 10% unit production bonus (down from 20%).
+- New UB: Pithouse (replaces Food Store, adds +50 City HP and +1 Food/Culture)

 #### Commonwealth
 - Peace Memorial no longer generates Faith.
 Instead, it adds +1 Local Happiness to every owned city during peacetime.